Emerald Network of Areas of Special Conservation Interest

-Since 30 November 2018, six countries, Belarus, Georgia, the Republic of Moldova, Norway, Switzerland and Ukraine, have officially adopted Emerald sites on their territories.
+Since 6 December 2019, seven countries: Andorra, Belarus, Georgia, the Republic of Moldova, Norway, Switzerland and Ukraine, have officially adopted Emerald sites on their territories.
 These sites have successfully passed the biogeographical assessment for their sufficiency, as foreseen in Phase II of the Network constitution process (learn more about the constitution process).

 In addition, the Standing Committee to the Bern Convention regularly nominates officially as “Candidate Emerald sites” a number of sites proposed by all countries currently working on the establishment of the Emerald Network (7 countries from Eastern Europe and the South Caucasus, 5 countries from the West Balkans, Norway and Morocco).

-- List of offcially nominated candidate Emerald sites (last updated in November 2018)
+- List of officially nominated candidate Emerald sites (last updated in December 2019)